Pratham82/node-weather-app/README.md

 # node-weather-app
 This is weather application with nodejs backend server which is serving to handlebars template

-I have create this application with node.js as the backend server.
-I've used two API for getting the weather inforamtion.
-First one is mapbox API which finds the latitude and longitudes of the entered locaiton.
-Passing the lat lon location to the OpenweatherAPI for finding the weather information.
-The node.js API is served on the the custom endpoints  on which the frontend can make use of the API and get information.
-Front end is served by handle bar templates.
+I have created this application with node.js as the backend server.
+I've used two APIs for getting the weather inforamtion.
+First one is mapbox API which finds the latitude and longitude of the entered locaiton.
+Then passing the lat, lon location to the OpenweatherAPI for finding the weather information.
+The node.js API is served on the the custom endpoints on which the frontend can make use of the API and get weather information.
+Front end is served by handlebar templates.

 ![](weather-1.jpg)
 #### Features: